Intel-bigdata/OAP/docs/OAP-User-Guide.md

 2. Launch Spark ***ThriftServer***

-   Launch Spark Thift Server, and use the Beeline command line tool to connect to the Thrift Server to execute DDL or DML operations.
+   Launch Spark Thrift Server, and use the Beeline command line tool to connect to the Thrift Server to execute DDL or DML operations.
 The data cache will automatically take effect for Parquet or ORC file sources.

    The rest of this section will show you how to do a quick verification of cache functionality.
 It will reuse the database metastore created in the [Working with OAP Index](#working-with-oap-index) section, which creates the `oap_test` table definition.
 In production, Spark Thrift Server will have its own metastore database directory or metastore service and use DDL's through Beeline for creating your tables.